smussenden/2019-baltimore-climate-health-project-data-repo/documentation/code-red-data-cleaning.md

 This R markdown document describes the methodology and results of the data cleaning portion of the data analysis conducted in support of a reporting project examining tree canopy, heat and health inequity across the city of Baltimore, especially as it relates to climate change.

+The analysis that uses the cleaned data output by this document is located in the [Role of Trees Data Analysis](https://github.com/smussenden/2019-baltimore-climate-health-project-data-repo/blob/master/documentation/code-red-data-analysis.md).

 ### Definitions

 **Geographic Units**: Several geographic units are used throughout the analysis.
 The geographic units are: